KlaraGajaszek/WeatherApp-ReactNative/README.md

 **storybook** - in this folder there is all configuration for storybook.
 More information can you find in Storybook section.

 **assets** - in this folder there is all icons, images, fonts which are use for example for favicon in web version.
-All use you can find in app.json file.

 **src** - workspaces with code representing different parts of the project.
 You can read more about them in the next section.

 **.env** - There is file for environment variable

-**.github** - GitHub-related configuration.

 **eslintrc.js** - global configuration file for the ESLint - static code analysis tool we use to keep our code style consistent.

 **.gitignore** - list of all files and directories across the entire monorepo that Git should ignore.

 **.prettierrc.js** - Prettier configuration for the entire project.

 **app.json** - one of React Native configuration files.
 Contains config for website.